-Access is mainly by special arrangement.
-Also a private after-hours visit to St Mark's Basilica.
+Private after-hours visit to St Mark's Basilica.

-Stays in a 4-star hotel on the Grand Canal.
+Stays in a 4-star hotel, itself a former palace, on the Grand Canal.

 Just as Venice possesses but a single piazza among dozens of campi, it has only one building correctly called a 'palazzo'.
 The singularity is important: the Doge's Palace (Palazzo Ducale), like the Piazza San Marco, was the locus of La Serenissima's public identity and seat of her republican government.
 Unlike her rivals in Florence and Milan she had no ruling dynasties to dictate polity, by contrast developing a deep aversion to individual aggrandizement and over-concentrated power.
 While the person and palazzo of the Doge embodied their municipal identity, it was in their private houses that Venice's mercantile oligarchs expressed their own family wealth and status.